radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

     ![new view definition](media/new-view-definition.jpg)

-    Figure 6: New View Definition
+    New View Definition

 1. Make any updates you need for the RDN and Attribute settings.

     ![view with attributes](media/view-with-attributes.jpg)

-    Figure : New View with Attributes
+    New View with Attributes

 1. Click Save.